CZS Wildcard: Programme to encourage unconventional ideas

 Funding period

 The funding period is two years.
-The earliest possible project start date is 1 January 2025 and the project must start no later than 1 March 2025.
+The earliest possible project start date is 1 January 2026 and the project must start by no later than 1 March 2026.

 Application process